tamcore/autoupdate-oh-my-zsh-plugins/README.md

 Add `autoupdate` to the `plugins=()` list in your `~/.zshrc` file and you're done.
 The updates will be executed automatically as soon as the oh-my-zsh updater is started.
+Note that this will autoupdate both plugins and also themes found in the $ZSH_CUSTOM folder.

 If you want to check for updates more often, you can adjust this line in the `~/.zshrc` file.
 Default command: